 Volkswagen Beetle History (1938-1979)

-Not only is the air-cooled, rear-engine VW Beetle one of the most iconic cars in classic car history, it is the second highest-selling automobile of all time.
+Not only is the air-cooled, rear-engine VW Beetle one of the most iconic cars in classic car history, it is the fourth highest-selling automobile of all time.
 During the original Beetle's 65-year production run, more than 21 million were built world-wide.

 Volkswagen Beetle History

 In the 1930s, Dr. Ferdinand Porsche started with a steel platform chassis and added all wheel independent torsion-bar suspension.
 The rear-engine platform gave excellent traction, as well as effortless steering.

 Styled by Austrian designer Erwin Komenda, the shape of the Beetle was for strength, not looks; a curved piece of metal simply has more strength than a flat one does.
 The body attaches with eighteen bolts to the chassis which featured a central structural tunnel.
 The two-door car could accommodate four passengers while providing storage under the front hood and behind the rear seat.

 Although less powerful than other cars in its class, the VW Bug engine was simple, economical, and easy to repair.
 Air-cooled engines do not have water pumps, thermostats, hoses, or a radiator, and the dry weight of an air-cooled engine is lighter than a comparable water-cooled engine.

 The VW Beetle owes much of its success not only to innovative engineering, but to innovative advertising as well.
 After World-War-Two, there was still animosity against Germany - Volkswagen needed to "reinvent" itself if it was to be successful in the U.S. market.